What Does Your Online Reputation Say About You?

-The dangers of not having a controlled online presence means there is a high probability of your practice being painted in poor light.
+The dangers of not having a controlled and optimized online presence means that there is a high probability of your practice being painted in poor light.
 Receiving more reviews that are negative are likely, and there is nothing you can do about it.
 The majority of review sites do not allow physicians or a business to remove negative reviews, at the sake of providing patients and users with unbiased information so they can make a decision regarding their medical providers.

 What you can do is claim your online pages and take control of the situation.
-While you are not able to remove negative reviews, you can respond to them.
+While you are not able to remove negative reviews, you can respond to them with professionalism.
 This lets you negate any false claims or provide a phone number where disgruntled patients may be able to discuss why they were unhappy with their visit or experience.
 Potential patients will see these responses, which is why it is important to make these replies professional and factual.
 However, when a practice or physician engages with these types of reviews, it adds credibility to their online reputation.